Yemen

 Economic Impact

-About 29% of Yemen's exports to the European market are eligible for EBA preferences.
+Share of Yemen's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification